Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 What Counts as Deductible Business Mileage for Freelancers?

-The IRS deduction applies to any driving that has a clear business purpose.
-For freelancers, this includes a much wider range of trips than most people realize:
+The deduction applies to any driving with a clear business purpose — a wider range than most freelancers realize:

 Trip TypeExampleDeductible?